 - 5.5.5.1 No suitable habitat is present within the site to support breeding birds.
-The buildings within the site have no potential access. - 5.5.5.2 No historical nesting or breeding activity was recorded during the site visit within the trees or buildings.
-Furthermore, no field sign evidence of discarded eggs, nesting materials or bird splashings were recorded. - 5.5.5.3 It is deemed that no breeding birds will be impacted by the scheme design.
-No further recommendations need to be made.
+The buildings within the site have no potential access. - 5.5.5.2 No historical nesting or breeding activity was recorded during the site visit upon the buildings or within the overhanging branches of trees from outside the boundary.
+Furthermore, no field sign evidence of discarded eggs, nesting materials or bird splashings were recorded.
+The scattered scrub compartment was also surveyed and lacked substance and structure to support breeding birds. - 5.5.5.3 It is deemed that breeding birds will not be impacted by the scheme design.
+No further survey is need at this juncture.
+However, if the Japanese Knotweed is to be removed recommendations for precautionary measures should be adhered to in respect of breeding birds.